Right to rent immigration checks

 If some people in your home have the right to rent, your landlord can only end the tenancy by:

-With most private tenancies they will use the section 21 eviction process.
+But most private landlords use the section 21 eviction process.
+This means 2 months' notice before court action.

 If you're the tenant and you have a right to rent, you could negotiate with the landlord.
 For example, you could ask to stay on if the person with no right to rent can leave.